 These connectors seek to fix the “last-mile-connection” gap between the Kuala Lumpur Sentral railway station, National Muzium, Perdana Botanical Gardens, various cultural and historical sites along the Gardens, National Monument (Tugu Negara), the Taman Tugu park and the River-of-Life stretch in central Kuala Lumpur.

-This publicly accessible space located within the site of the Taman Tugu park is envisaged to cultivate the spirit of Innovation, Learning, Mentoring and Unity within our community.
+The publicly accessible space located within the site of Taman Tugu is envisaged to cultivate the spirit to Innovate, Learn, Mentor, and Unite within our community.

 National Public Trust